 - Of course, the first-time players and people who didn't know how to exploit the system were horrendously screwed.
 Normal enemies became insanely powerful, and Bonus Boss Omega Weapon was nigh-unstoppable at level 100 (and the game would cheat and punch Omega up ten or so levels if the character average was 90 or so).

 - Depending on the version, Omega Weapon might be at Level 100 regardless of what your actual average level is.
 It can be at any level in the PC version.

-- In Final Fantasy X there is a blitzball tournament that you play as part of the plot, and while this troper can't prove it, he has always felt the AI is unbalanced in that game in order to let the AI win.
+- In Final Fantasy X there is a blitzball tournament that you play as part of the plot, and the difficulty is extremely unbalanced in that game in order to let the AI win.
 It is devilishly difficult to get the ball, trivially easy to lose it, and even high percentage shots will fail with a frequency that belies statistical probability.
 The best way to win is go for an early score then abuse the back of the net glitch to wait out the rest of the match.

 - The Wanted Battles in Skies of Arcadia are adjusted based on your characters' levels, so that putting them off will result in horrendously difficult battles when you try to go back for them, to the point where many are much easier if you're at a lower level.
 Quite literally punishing you for every experience point you dared to gain.

 - The fishing Mini-Game in the FATE series adjusts its required reaction time based on how fast the player is.
 It is believed to shoot for a 50% success rate.